Frequently Asked Questions

 Q: What is "the Ford Site"?

-1. The 122-acre main assembly plant parcel owned by Ford, located south of Ford Parkway and east of Mississippi River Boulevard.
+- The 122-acre main assembly plant parcel, located south of Ford Parkway and east of Mississippi River Boulevard.
 In June 2018, Ford awarded Ryan Companies the development rights to this parcel.

-2. The 22-acre river parcel owned by Ford, located along the Mississippi River and up to the bluff edge of Mississippi River Boulevard.
-The property contains a steam plant and waste water treatment plant that served the main assembly plant, and a former dump site (read more below under "Contamination" - "Area C").
-The river parcel owned by Ford does not include the hydroelectric facility (read more below under "Hydroelectric Plant").
+- The 22-acre river parcel (“Area C”), located along the Mississippi River and up to the bluff edge of Mississippi River Boulevard.
+This area contains a steam plant and wastewater treatment plant that served the main assembly plant, as well as a former dump site.
+This parcel is currently owned by Ford.

 Q: Does the City own the property?